Carpet Myths Debunked

 MYTH 1 Asthma and allergy sufferers should not have carpet in the home.

-FACT: EPA Multiple scientific studies have concluded that carpet fibers, in trapping and immobilizing potential allergy-causing particulates, can actually help people with allergies.
+FACT: Multiple scientific studies have concluded that carpet fibers, in trapping and immobilizing potential allergy-causing particulates, can actually help people with allergies.
 If allergens are in the carpet, they're notcirculating in the indoor air stream.
 Shaw recommends using a HEPA-filter vacuum to fully remove such particles from the indoor environment.

 Carpet can help you breathe easier